Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_10_Boruta_Feature_Selection/Boruta_Feature_Selection.md

 ### Feature Scaling

 Feature scaling can also be used to decrease bias in classification tasks where features with larger values may over-contribute to the model performance.
-Feature scaling standardizes or normalizes the values of features, for example Min-Max Normalization, so that features are more comparable and the model is more accurate .
+Feature scaling standardizes or normalizes the values of features, for example Min-Max Normalization, so that features are more comparable and the model is more accurate.

 ### Techniques in Feature Selection